mk-minchul/AdaFace/README.md

 # Inferece

+### Example using provided sample images
+AdaFace takes input images that are preproccsed.
+The preprocessing step involves
+1. aligned with facial landmark (using MTCNN) and
+2. cropped to 112x112x3 size whose color channel is BGR order.

+We provide the code for performing the preprocessing step.
+For using pretrained AdaFace model for inference,

-Download the pretrained adaface model and place it in `pretrained/`
+1. Download the pretrained adaface model and place it in `pretrained/`

-For inference, refer to
+2. For using pretrained AdaFace on below 3 images, run
 ```
 python inference.py
 ```
-We provide example images for inference.

 |                              img1                              |                              img2                              |                                                           img3 |
 |:--------------------------------------------------------------:|:--------------------------------------------------------------:|---------------------------------------------------------------:|